Letty Alonzo

-Letty Alonzo (born 1932) is a Filipina former actress from LVN Pictures who was typecast as a villain.
-She starred in a few movies before leaving the entertainment industry.
+Blanca Leticia Arrastia y Johnson (28 January 1929 – 2020), better known as Letty Alonzo, was a Filipina actress from LVN Pictures who was typecast as a villain.
+She starred in a few films before leaving the entertainment industry after her marriage to fellow LVN actor, Mario Montenegro.

-Personal life
+Biography

+Alonzo was born on 28 January 1929.
 She was married to another famous LVN co-star, Mario Montenegro.
 They became the grandparents to actress Valeen Montenegro through her daughter, beauty queen Honeylet, who married footballer Iñaki Vicente.
+She died in 2020.